 Stirrings

-(1994) – Stirrings, an eloquent dance created created by Maida as a magical multimedia solo for the noted Korean modern dancer, Je Young Kim.
-Stirrings premiered in Washington, DC, 1994, May Festival (no date) The world premiere of Stirrings was in Munye Theater, May 3, 1994, as part of the 13th International Modern Dance Festival, Seoul, Korea.
+(1994) – Stirrings, an eloquent dance created by Maida as a magical, stunning, multimedia solo for the noted Korean modern dancer, Je Young Kim.
+Stirrings premiered in Washington, DC, 1994, May Festival (date TBD).
+The world premiere of Stirrings was in Munye Theater, May 3, 1994, as part of the 13th International Modern Dance Festival, Seoul, Korea.
 The original work at Dorothy Betts Marvin Theater featured colorful large-scale polarized light sculpture (A Hole in the Sky) created by visual artist, Adam Peiperl.
 The video was projected in large scale into the stage space to partner with the dancer.
-The eloquent costume, conceived by Maida Withers, was created by Bill Pucilowsky, distinctive costume designer for theater and dance.
-Regrettably, due to the low lighting required for the delicate light sculptures to be seen, the dramatic video projection of the dancer is not fully visible.
+The eloquent costume, conceived by Maida Withers, was created by Bill Pucilowsky, distinctive costume designer for theater and dance, Washington, DC.
+Regrettably, due to the low lighting required for the delicate light sculptures to be seen, the dramatic video projection of the dancer is not fully visible on the documentary video.
 The performance of Stirrings by Je Young Kim in Seoul, Korea, May 3, 1994, featured live music by contemporary Korean saxophone artist, Kang Tae Hwan (view performance above).
 Program note: “Kim dances fleeting interworlds in shimmering, enfolding light sculptures by Adam Peiperl.”

 (1997) April 24-26 – Dorothy Betts Marvin Theatre, George Washington University Spring Dance Concert.
-Giselle Ruzany and Sarah Slifer perform the duet version of Stirrings in sculpture images by Adam Peiperl.
+GW dancers, Giselle Ruzany and Sarah Slifer, performed a duet version of the solo, Stirrings, in the stunning projected kinetic sculpture images by Adam Peiperl, visual artist.
+Music was performed live by Composer/Flutist, Jonathan Modell.
+GWU Spring Dance Concert Program is included in the archives file.

-(1997) Stirrings was performed as a duet by Dance Construction Company dancers, Sarah Slifer and Giselle Ruzany in Paris, France at Theatro Dunois, July 7 and 8, 1997.
+(1997) July 7 and 8 – Stirrings was performed as a duet by Dance Construction Company dancers, Sarah Slifer and Giselle Ruzany in Paris, France at Theatro Dunois.
 The Stirrings solo was re-staged effectively as a duet by having one dancer facing downstage and one facing upstage.
-The Dance Construction Company international tour was organized and curated by Cyrus Khambata, a DC artist and associate with Maida for the DC International Improvisation Plus+ Festivals.
-PHFFFT!
-Dance Theatre Company (New York) presented MODERN BARBARISM (40 minutes) on the program in France.
+The Dance Construction Company international tour was organized and curated by Cyrus Khambata, a DC artist and associate curator with Maida for the DC International Improvisation Plus+ Festival.

 (1999) November 15 and 16 – Sarah Slifer performed Stirrings at the International Exchange Modern Dance Festival in Seoul, Korea at Hoam Art Hall (Nov 15) and Taejon Cultural Center (Nov 16), Taejon, Korea.